 - Scalable results

-- Work started with a baseline survey of water quality and flow, habitat, fish and invertebrates
+- A baseline survey of water quality and flow, habitat, fish and invertebrates in 2017

 - Aquatic weeds were periodically removed by hand